Mocroski/Mocroski/README.md

 - 👋 Hi, I’m @Mocroski
 - 👀 I’m interested in backend
-- 🌱 I’m currently C#
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on C# projects
+- 💞️ I’m looking to collaborate on .NET projects
 - 📫 How to reach me devmocroski@gmail.com

 <!---